gitkraken/vscode-gitlens/README.md

 - Provides easy access to the following comparison commands via the `Command Palette` as well as in context via the many provided quick pick menus

-- Adds a `Directory Compare` command (`gitlens.diffDirectory`) to open the configured Git difftool to compare directories between branches
+- Adds a `Compare Directory with Branch...` command (`gitlens.diffDirectory`) to open the configured Git difftool to compare directories between branches

 - Adds a `Compare File with Branch...` command (`gitlens.diffWithBranch`) to compare the active file with the same file on the selected branch